orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 First, Stewards are expected to report exploited vulnerabilities if they are involved in the development of the product.
 It means that is the Steward is handling other elements that development (for example the Project is taking decisions independently), they do report.

 This matches the typical configuration of the relations between Stewards and Projects, when stewards aren't directly involved in the development.
 This is frequently the face for Foundations.
 In this case, the Steward has also no way to be aware of such an exploited vulnerability if not informed by the Project.
 The information that a vulnerability is being exploited might also come from external sources (like security researchers) and in this case, the Steward is not required to transfer the report.

+On the other hand, if Steward is involved in the development and operations (that could be frequently the case of companies stewarding Projects they do not monetize), their staff will likely also handle vulnerability reports.
+In this case they may receive information on exploitation or detect it directly.
+In this case, the Steward is required to report the exploited vulnerability.

 Secondly, the Steward is oblidged to report serious incidents affecting information systems they provide for the Open Source projects they host.
 This applies in a situation where it is teh Steward organization managing that inforastructure by its IT team.
-An example of such situation might include: the intrusion in the It infrastructure causing unauthorised modification of the version control system, taking over of accounts, or a longer unavalibility of the IT infrastructure making the development impossible.
+An example of such situation might include: the intrusion in the IT infrastructure causing unauthorised modification of the version control system, taking over of accounts, leaking of their signing keys, or a longer unavalibility of the IT infrastructure making the development impossible.

 Stewards that do not handle the IT infrastructure do not report such incidents.